 Some of the examples are:

 - Dropbox’s giveaway of extra storage space for anyone who refers their friend to them

 - Amazon Prime’s $5 discount on the next purchase for every friend joined

 Your business needs to be more than a job to you and your employees – it has to be a calling.

 A famous example of Airbnb’s co-founder and CEO, Brian Chesky, illustrates this point the best.

-He explained that, once they get too big, companies corrupt their cultures, making the companies lose their way.
-Chesky’s internal e-mail to his employees quickly went viral and became one of the cornerstones of “living your belief" philosophy.
+Based on that, Chesky sent an email to his employees that quickly went viral and became one of the cornerstones of the "living your belief" philosophy.

 "There are days when it’s easy to feel the pressure of our own growth expectations.
-Other days when we need to ship product.
+Other days when we need to ship the product.
 Others still where we are dealing with the latest government relations issue.
 It’s easy to get consumed by these.
 And they are all very important.
 But compared to culture, they are relatively short term.
 These problems will come and go.
 But culture is forever.”